Caast/caast-documentation/library/README.md

 </script>
 ```

-With this simple snippet Caast is now running on your website, lets have a look on advanced configuration in order to customize the widget a bit.
+With this simple snippet Caast Library is now running on your website, lets have a look on advanced configuration in order to customize the Caast Library.

 ?> Caast can be configurated in a very deep way, please refer to our [advanced configuration section](configuration/README.md) for detailed informations.